 It was believed over the years and still perceived to be true that dry food can be used to scrub and eradicate tartar from a cat’s teeth.
-Nevertheless, dentistry specialized veterinarians say this is false, as dry food actually dehydrates the cat, which then causes its saliva to become extremely dense to the point where it is unable to properly perform its function as a natural teeth cleaner.
+Nevertheless, dentistry specialized veterinarians say this is false, as dry food actually dehydrates the cat, which then causes its saliva to become extremely dense to the point where it is unable to properly perform its function like a natural teeth cleaner.

 An article was written by expert veterinarian Dr. Jean Hofve titled “Does Dry Food Clean the Teeth?” stated she had examined mouths of cats numbering in the thousands and she could not find any concrete correlation between dry food and dental/periodontal disease.
 This was because both wet and dry food eaters displayed signs associated with both bad and good mouths.
 This discovery caused her to surmise dental health had more to do with genetics than it had to do with the type of food consumed.

 It is recommended to not only fly on specialized products such as oral chews or dry goods to help clean a cat’s teeth.
 The best way to eradicate plaque is to regularly brush your cat’s teeth, while also scheduling regular checkups as veterinarians with a specialty in dentistry.
 Humans make regular trips to the dentist, why not cats?

 It does seem that even with all the facts and knowledge available out there, this myth is one that will live for a while, especially as it helps the massive cat food manufacturing brands make money.

 Cat Myth #2 Cats are able to see in the dark/cats are not able to see in the dark

 Cats are equipped with eyes that are uniquely built to enable them to see in low light conditions that humans view to be total darkness.

 The above is actually two myths which are both incorrect even though they appear contradictory.